Zeke-OS/zeke/doc/sched_tiny.md

 SCHED_TINY
 ==========

-A tiny scheduler for zeke.
+A tiny thread oriented scheduler for zeke.
+Sched_tiny is solely based on priority queue and penalties and it doesn't make a difference between threads belongin to the current process or some other process, so it can't optimize on changing process context (eg. changing memory map).

 +----------+        +------------------+
 | Inactive |---+--->| Ready            |-------------+